Plain English Breakdown

 - State-mandated local program

-- A program where the state requires counties to do something specific.
+- A program where the state requires counties to do something, which may need funding from the state.

 Limits and Unknowns